vfarcic/devops24/manuscript/07-jenkins-cdp.md

 * [minikube-4gb.sh](https://gist.github.com/0a29803842b62c5c033e4c75cd37f3d4): **minikube** with 3 CPUs, 4 GB RAM, with `ingress`, `storage-provisioner`, and `default-storageclass` addons enabled, with **tiller**, with `LB_IP` variable set to the VM created by minikube, and with **ChartMuseum** and its address set as `CM_ADDR` variable.
 * [kops-cm.sh](https://gist.github.com/603e2dca21b4475985a078b0f78db88c): **kops in AWS** with 3 t2.small masters and 2 t2.medium nodes spread in three availability zones, with **nginx Ingress**, with **tiller**, and with `LB_IP` variable set to the IP retrieved by pinging ELB's hostname, and with **ChartMuseum** and its address set as `CM_ADDR` variable..
 The Gist assumes that the prerequisites are set through [Appendix B](#appendix-b).
 * [minishift-4gb.sh](https://gist.github.com/b3d9c8da6e6dfd3b49d3d707595f6f99): **minishift** with 3 CPUs, 3 GB RAM, with version 1.16+, with **tiller**, and with `LB_IP` variable set to the VM created by minishift, and with **ChartMuseum** and its address set as `CM_ADDR` variable.
+* [gke-cm.sh](https://gist.github.com/52b52500c469548e9d98c3f03529c609): **Google Kubernetes Engine (GKE)** with 3 n1-highcpu-2 (2 CPUs, 1.8 GB RAM) nodes (one in each zone), with **nginx Ingress** controller running on top of the "standard" one that comes with GKE, with **tiller**, with `LB_IP` variable set to the IP of the external load balancer created when installing nginx Ingress, and with **ChartMuseum** and its address set as `CM_ADDR` variable.
+We'll use nginx Ingress for compatibility with other platforms.
+Feel free to modify the YAML files and Helm Charts if you prefer NOT to install nginx Ingress.

 ## Installing Jenkins